ldtteam/MinecoloniesWiki/source/workers/assistantcook.md

   </div>
 </div>

 The Assistant Cook is an important part of your colony's food production.
 The Assistant Cook will craft any food-related recipes you have taught the Restaurant if the [Cook](../../source/workers/cook) requests food.
-They will also craft if you request a specific craftable food from the [postbox](../../source/items/postbox).
+They will also craft any craftable foods you requested from the [postbox](../../source/items/postbox).

 **Note:** You can only hire an Assistant Cook when the Restaurant is at least level 3.